dama-lab/multi-atlas-segmentation/README.md

 **Sample image of the pipeline output**
 [![Sample output](docs/quickcheckdemo.png) "Click for sample quality control image of the parcellation output (generated using mas_quickcheck)."](docs/quickcheckdemo.png) The similar color between the olfactory bulb and the cortex is due to the limited colormap of `jet`.

+**Roadmap**
+- Future release will also provide suport for Slurm-based clusters.

 **Older implementation in previous version (will be removed in future release)**